pachuco/fl-OrgPlayer/README.md

 Current state:
-Functional and accurate, better than liborganya.
+Functional, more accurate than liborganya.
 Ungodly code mess.